Dr Rae Siilata

 - EDPROFST 705 Issues in Literacy Education

-Bilingualism and biliteracy, indigenous education, second language acquistion, Pasifika Education, linguistically and culturally responsive pedagogies in English-medium education, reciprocal family-school partnerships
+Bilingualism and biliteracy in dual medium and English medium settings, indigenous education, second language acquistion, Pasifika/Pacific Education, linguistically and culturally sustaining/revitalising pedagogies, reciprocal family-school partnerships

-- 2016 - Jacqueline Tutavake, "Found in translation: The pathway to outcomes in the Cook Islands", PhD co-supervision with AP Eve Coxon and Dr. Rebecca Jesson.
+- 2016 - Jacqueline Tutavake, "Found in translation: The pathway to outcomes in the Cook Islands", PhD co-supervision with Dr. Rebecca Jesson.

 - 2016 - Jacinta Loto, "To read is to understand: Literacy teachers exemplary teachers use to teach Pasifika students", co-supervision with Professor Janet Gaffney.
 [Completed]